knpuniversity/micro-symfony/knpu/app-bundle-annotations.md

 # AppBundle, Routing and Annotations

-Next, we need to build a route and create a page.
+Now, we need to build a route and create a page.
 But I want to do this with as few files as possible.
+Remember, we're going for micro here!

 In Symfony, your PHP code lives in a bundle.
 But actually, you don't *need* a bundle at all: you could code entirely without one.
 And this could give us one less file.

 In practice, *not* having a bundle complicates a few things.
-So, we *will* create one here, but if you're curious about the approach, ask me, or read our [AppBundle](http://knpuniversity.com/blog/AppBundle) blog post that talks about this.
+So, we *will* create one here, but if you're curious about the approach, ask me in the comments, or read our [AppBundle](http://knpuniversity.com/blog/AppBundle) blog post that talks about this.

 ## Creating AppBundle